The Team

 Isabel de Graaf, BSc

 Isabel is a sixth-year graduate student at Erasmus University Rotterdam.
 After finishing her bachelor’s degrees in both Criminology and Psychology, she decided to do a master programme that would fit these two disciplines perfectly: Forensic and Legal Psychology.
-Currently, she is doing her research internship at the Generation R Study where she is conducting semi-structured clinical interviews (K-SADS and SCIL) with 17/18 years old participants.
-For her dissertation research she will analyse data of the Generation R study, to see whether cognitive executive function in childhood will predict aggression in early adolescence.
+She did her research internship at the Generation R Study where she is conducting semi-structured clinical interviews (K-SADS and SCIL) with 17/18 years old participants.
+For her dissertation research she analysed data of the Generation R study, to see whether cognitive executive function in childhood will predict aggression in early adolescence.
 Her research interests lie in identifying individuals that are prone to engage in delinquent behaviour.
 In the future she would like to become an investigative psychologist or conduct research commissioned by the Dutch National Police.

 Jolien Rijlaarsdam, PhD